 Some customers also like to visit the studio to take a look at sample materials and some of our other designs.

-If you live too far away and / or you’re not able to make it to London for a meeting, please do not worry, as we are more than happy to further discuss your options remotely.
+If you live too far away and / or you’re not able to make it to he studio for a meeting, please do not worry, as we are more than happy to further discuss your options remotely.

 Step 3: Written Agreement

-We will send you a written agreement via email outlining the terms of our agreement.
+We will send you a written agreement via email outlining our terms.
 To see a sample contact, please click here.

 Step 4: Initial Sketches